firefly-iii/firefly-iii/README.md

 ## Current state

 Firefly III is pretty much all grown up.
 Full test coverage (nerd alert!) is coming.
+One of the things on the todo-list is adding translations.

 Questions, ideas, bugs or other things to contribute?
 [Let me know](https://github.com/JC5/firefly-iii/issues/new)!